Arizona trustees and personal representatives have numerous duties and extensive powers.

 In fulfilling their duties and exercising their powers, trustees and personal representatives are permitted to hire attorneys to guide them through the process.
 If you have any questions or need any assistance, Berk Law Group, PC is here to help.

 Some of the powers and duties of a trustee administering a trust in Arizona include the following.
 Some of these also apply to personal representatives.
-Many of these rules may be altered or extinguished by the terms of a trust.
+Many of these rules may be altered or extinguished by the terms of a trust or by order of the Court.
 Except in limited circumstances, the trust may also expand the powers of the trustee.

 1. Duty to Administer Trust (A.R.S.
 14-10801)